-If you’re not familiar with bottle gourds, you’re not alone.
+If you’re not familiar with bottle gourds or how to cook with them, you’re not alone.
 These mildly flavored, squash-like gourds certainly weren’t part of the American cuisine of my childhood, and when I first encountered them in Morocco years later, I had no idea what they were called in English.

 As I later learned, the term “bottle gourd” aptly describes the shape of the edible gourd, but it’s not the only appropriate name to use.
 Elsewhere in the English-speaking world they might be called milk gourds or calabash (this latter term is usually used for rounder gourds), while in Italy they’re known as cucuzza, in India as lauki or dudhi, and in China as hulu or hizi.